dmargala/mpi-playground/README.md

 ### Example 1

 `ex1-unsafe.py` is an example use case implemented with typical mpi-optional pattern.
-The implementation essentially treats the single non-mpi process as an mpi process with `rank == 0` of `size == 1`.
-The program checks for `comm == None` to distinguish between mpi and non-mpi code paths.

 To run the non-mpi version: